 - The major tribes of Nagaland include Ao, Sangtam, Chakhesangs, Kukis, Kacharis, Angamis, Konyaks, Aos, Sumis, Changs, Lothas etc

 - Nagaland is called as Land of Festivals.
 Each tribe have their own specific festivals and they celebrate it with full zest and zeal.

-- Hornbill festival is quite popular annual event of Nagaland.
-Hornbill festivals is called as festivals of festivals.
+- Hornbill festival is the quite popular annual event of Nagaland.
+Hornbill festivals are called as festivals of festivals.

-- This festivals was started in year 2000 by state government to promote the tourism and to promulgate the tribes culture of state.
+- This festival was started in the year 2000 by the state government to promote tourism and to promulgate the tribe’s culture of the state.

 - This is a sort of parent festival which portrays the glimpses of festivals of all different tribes.

 1. Who is the Chief Minister of Nagaland?

 2. What is the literacy rate of Nagaland ?

 3. What is the Official Language of Nagaland?